Plan your day

 The great outdoors

-Canons Ashby's formal gardens are a stunningly scenic example of early-18th century garden design and the parkland is the perfect place for a stroll and ideal for walking the dogs (on leads please), if they've come along with you.
-A family friendly parkland walk, with lots of unexpected facts about the landscape and a photo challenge along the way, is free to pick up from the Coach House.
+Canons Ashby's formal gardens are a stunningly scenic example of early-18th century garden design and the parkland is the perfect place for a stroll and ideal for walking the dogs (on leads please).
+A family friendly parkland walk, or some longer countryside walks, are free to pick up from Visitor Reception.

 The priory church

-The cosy little priory church as you will see it today is but a remnant from Henry VIII's dissolution of the grand and expansive Augustinian priory that preceded it.
+The little priory church is just a remnant of a much bigger Augustinian Priory which was here before the Dissolution in the time of Henry VIII.
 With some lovely stained glass, attractive medieval architecture and a fascinating story to tell, the priory church is well worth a visit.